Chorizo Breakfast Casserole

 If you make this Make Ahead Veggie Chorizo Breakfast Egg Casserole make sure you snap a pic and tag #theendlessmeal on Instagram so I can like and comment on your photos.
 I love seeing TEM recipes you create!

-Veggie and Chorizo Egg Breakfast Casserole
+Chorizo Breakfast Casserole Recipe

 Ingredients

-- 2 tablespoons olive oil, see notes
+- 2 tablespoons olive oil (see notes)

-- 1 large onion, chopped
+- 1 large onion (chopped)

 - 2 cups chopped mushrooms

-- 2 red potatoes, chopped small
+- 2 red potatoes (chopped small)

-- 2 spicy chorizo sausage links, chopped (about 10 ounces)
+- 2 spicy chorizo sausage links (chopped (about 10 ounces))

-- 2 bell peppers, chopped
+- 2 bell peppers (chopped)

-- 2 cups kale, packed
+- 2 cups kale (packed)

-- Sea salt and black pepper, to taste
+- Sea salt and black pepper (to taste)

 - 2 cups cherry tomatoes